-Something that every musician could confirm is that playing at home and playing in front of a larger audience is not the same thing.
-Performing in front of a large (or even small) audience is more a matter of emotion than technique.
+Something that every musician can confirm is that playing alone at home and playing in front of an audience is not the same thing.
+Performing in front of a large (or even small) audience is more about emotion than technique.

-Once you are on stage or when you play just for some friends there’s no time to learn anything more than what you’ve already learned practicing at home.
-This thought could make you doubt your skills but don’t worry: after the first note you play, fear will disappear.
+Once you are on stage, or when you play just for some friends, there is no time to learn anything more than what you have already learned practicing at home.
+This thought may make you doubt your skills, but don’t worry: after the first note you play, fear will disappear.

 1. Check everything & warm-up

-Before starting the concert, check that everything is all set to go: if you are amplified, check the mic, cables, scores, be sure you don’t need an extra light source to read your sheet music, hide a handkerchief or a towel somewhere so you can keep your keyboard clean during the concert.
+Before starting the concert, make sure that everything is set to go: If you are amplified, check the mic, cables, and scores.
+Be sure you don’t need an extra light source to read your sheet music, and hide a handkerchief or towel somewhere so you can keep your keyboard clean during the concert.

 2. Clear your mind

 While you are playing, think only about the music you are playing.
-Clean your mind from every thought and focus just on your music.
+Clean your mind of every thought and focus just on your music.

 Do you know which parts of a piece are the most important?
-The beginning and the end: your audience’s attention will be higher in those parts than in the middle.
+The beginning and the end are typically the most important, as your audience’s attention is typically higher in those parts than in the middle.

 Making a mistake at the beginning or at the end of your performance is way worse than making a mistake in the middle.